thesadru/disnake/docs/api.rst

     The classes listed below are **not intended to be created by users** and are also **read-only**.

-    For example, this means that you should not make your own :class:`User` instances nor should you modify the :class:`User` instance yourself.
+    For example, this means that yo shold not make yor own :class:`User` instances nor shold yo modify the :class:`User` instance yorself.

-    If you want to get one of these model classes instances they'd have to be through the cache, and a common way of doing so is through the :func:`utils.find` function or attributes of model classes that you receive from the events specified in the :ref:`discord-api-events`.
+    If yo want to get one of these model classes instances they'd have to be throgh the cache, and a common way of doing so is throgh the :func:`utils.find` function or attributes of model classes that yo receive from the events specified in the :ref:`discord-api-events`.

 .. note::